Need to talk? Call 1800 882 436.

 Key facts

-• If you have acne, your hair follicles and their associated oil glands become blocked and inflamed.
+• Acne is when hair follicles and oil glands in your skin become blocked and inflamed.

-• If you are pregnant and have acne, your acne may get worse during the first trimester, but it usually improves or even resolves by the third trimester.
+• If you are pregnant and have acne, your acne may get worse during your first trimester and will usually improve or even go away by the third trimester.

 • Hormones, blocked oil glands, bacteria, genetics and stress all contribute to the development of acne.

-• If you are pregnant or planning a pregnancy, it is important to only use acne treatments that are safe during pregnancy.
+• If you are pregnant or planning a pregnancy, it is important to only use acne treatments that are safe to use during pregnancy.

 What is acne?